rch79/MS3-Calendar/README.md

 - Add or remove events to a Google Calendar
 - View events in the calendar that will happen within 10 years from the curent date
 - Clear all events in the calendar happening within 10 years from the current date
+- View the calendar on the Google Calendar website